canonical/maas-commissioning-scripts/README.md

-# mcs
+# MAAS Commissioning (and Testing!)
+Scripts
-Repository for example MAAS Commissioning Scripts
+A repository to share MAAS commissioning and testing scripts